awslabs/security-hub-compliance-analyzer/README.md

     - "schedule_frequency_days": `7` - This setting dictates how often would you like SHCA to generate compliance reporting.
     - "send_failure_notification_email": `true` or `false` - If `true`, email will be sent to the address provided in `failure_notification_email`.
     - "failure_notification_email": `example@email.com` - This email address will receive notifications upon a failure to execute SHCA.
+    - "package_artifacts_lambda_storage_size": `2048` - This setting dictates the ephemeral storage size in MB for the Package Artifacts lambda.
+Increase this if your reports are larger than 2048 MB.
+Specify a value between 512 MB and 10,240 MB, in 1-MB increments.

 From here you have two options on how to install SHCA (CloudShell or CDK)